jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/mechanized_regiment.rst

 ----------------------------------------------
 Artillery Halftrack Regiment
 ----------------------------------------------
 Requires Artillery Brigade.
 Basically the normal halftrack regiment plus two artillery halftracks.
 Fast artillery when you need it.
-Only for light fights, however, as it lacks the firepower from the armor counterpart.
+Only use for light fights, as it lacks the firepower from the armor counterpart.
 It has morale damage, however, good for driving enemies away.

 ----------------------------------------------
 Mechanized Infantry Regiment
 ----------------------------------------------
 Requires both Mechanized and Infantry HQs.
 Units have normal resistance depending on unit type.
-Has counter for basically all regiment types, with even a light tank in the mix,good for defending unknown threat.
+Has counter for basically all regiment types, with even a light tank in the mix, good for defending unknown threat.
 In exchange it sacrificed its speed to the foot soldier level.

 ----------------------------------------------
 Rocket Truck Regiment
 ----------------------------------------------
 USSR only, requires Artillery Brigade and Rocket Truck upgrade.
-It also mix of infantry, halftracks and tank with a focus on rocket truck.
+It is also mix of infantry, halftracks and tank with a focus on rocket truck.
 However the rocket truck does large area but minimal damage, and has a long reloading cool down, making them unsuitable for defending a single enemy regiment.
 It is best used on offense as support.

 ----------------------------------------------
 Tankette Regiment